bstaton1/KuskoHarvData/README.md

 ## Updating the Data

 It is the intent of the package developer that the data sets be updated with the most current data.
-Following the conclusion of each season and after the data sets are finalized for each monitored, the package should be updated such that it contains the same information as is used in the season-wide final report.
+Following the conclusion of each season and after the data sets are finalized, the package should be updated such that it contains the same information as is used in the season-wide final report.

 Please see the vignette for instructions about how this should be done.